-Before serving at HHS Mr. Angoff was in private practice, first in Jefferson City, MO and most recently in Washington, DC with Mehri & Skalet, PLLC where he focused on obtaining refunds for individuals who were overcharged by insurance companies.
-Class actions in which Mr. Angoff served as a lead counsel include Landers v.
-Inter-insurance Exchange of the Automobile Club (Los Angeles County, Cal., $24 million settlement), Clutts v.
+Before serving at HHS Mr. Angoff was in private practice, first in Jefferson City, Missouri with Roger Brown & Associates, and then in Washington, DC with Mehri & Skalet.
+Cases in which Mr. Angoff served as class counsel include Landers v.
+Interinsurance Exchange of the Automobile Club (LA County, Cal., $24 million settlement), Clutts v.
 Allstate (Madison County, Ill., $6 million settlement), and Foundation for Taxpayer and Consumer Rights v.
-GEICO (Los Angeles County, Cal., settlement valued at up to $12 million).
-He has also represented individuals before state insurance departments, and has consulted for and advised governmental entities, consumer groups, the plaintiff’s bar, and other interest groups.
+GEICO (LA County, Cal., settlement valued at up to $12 million).
+All three cases involved overcharges resulting from unauthorized rating factors.
+Mr. Angoff currently represents individuals and non-profit organizations on ACA- and other insurance-related matters.
+He has also consulted for state Insurance Departments and represented consumers and insurance agents before Departments, and has advised hospital associations, investment banks, and the plaintiff’s bar.

-Prior to serving in Missouri, Mr. Angoff was Deputy Insurance Commissioner of New Jersey and Special Assistant for Health Insurance Policy to New Jersey Governor Jim Florio.
-In those positions, he played a major role in drafting and implementing New Jersey’s individual and small group community rating law.
+Prior to coming to Missouri, Mr. Angoff served as Deputy Insurance Commissioner of New Jersey and Special Assistant to the Governor for Health Insurance Policy.
+In those positions, he helped draft and implement New Jersey’s individual and small group reform laws.

 Mr. Angoff began his career as an antitrust lawyer with the Federal Trade Commission.
-He also served as a staff attorney for Congress Watch, a public interest lobbying organization, and as counsel to the National Insurance Consumer Organization.
+He also served as a staff attorney for Congress Watch, a public interest lobbying organization, as counsel to the National Insurance Consumer Organization, and as Vice-President for Strategic Planning for Quotesmith.com (now insure.com), an internet quotation service and insurance broker.
 He has written for The New York Times, The Washington Post, and The Wall Street Journal, among other publications.
 He is a member of the District of Columbia, Missouri, New Jersey, and U.S. Supreme Court bars, and is a graduate of Oberlin College and Vanderbilt Law School.